-In particular TNA models masonry vaults as a discrete network of branches, subjected only to compressive forces in equilibrium with the gravitational loads.
-Originally provided by O’Dwyer [27] and later developed by Block [5] and his coworkers, the evolution of this method represents one of the first rational approaches to the stability of masonry buildings and takes its steps from the analogy between the equilibrated shape of masonry arches and that of tensile suspended cables.
+Specifically, TNA is used to model masonry vaults as a discrete network of branches, subjected only to compressive forces in equilibrium with the gravitational loads.
+Originally devised by O’Dwyer [27] and later developed by Block et al. [5], the evolution of this method represents one of the first rational approaches to the stability of masonry buildings and takes its steps from the analogy between the equilibrated shape of masonry arches and that of tensile suspended cables.